Dracovic/endecrypt/README.md

 endecrypt -d -e input --algorithm

 Options:
--e --encrypt	The program with run the selected algorithm to encrpyt the input -d --decrypt	The program with run the selected algorithm to decrpyt the input -a --algorithm  The method of encryption or decryption desired to run
+-e --encrypt	The program with run the selected algorithm to encrypt the input -d --decrypt	The program with run the selected algorithm to decrypt the input -a --algorithm  The method of encryption or decryption desired to run

 This program takes an input which can be a file.txt or an inline text and returns the same once the desired encryption or decryption algorithm has been run.